-- M (Manual) mode (if so equipped) With the shift lever in the Ds (Drive Sport) mode, using the shift paddles (if so equipped) up (+) or down (-) produces noticeable upshifts and downshifts.
-The position indicator in the meter shows a "M". - To Ds (Drive Sport) mode return the shift lever to the D (Drive) mode.
+M (Manual) mode (if so equipped) - With the shift lever in the Ds (Drive Sport) position, moving the paddle shifters up (+) or down (-) produces noticeable upshifts and downshifts.
+The position indicator in the meter shows an "M." • To cancel DS (Drive Sport) mode return the shift lever to the D (Drive) mode.